 What do I do if I missed signing up for benefits as a new hire?

 Contact Human Resources immediately.
-Be aware that if you miss your 31 day enrollment period you may not be able to enroll in Medical or Dental coverage without a Qualifying Life Event.
+Be aware that if you miss your 31 day enrollment period you may not be able to enroll in most coverage without a Qualifying Life Event.